durbanlegend/thag_rs/README.md

 `thag_rs` uses the `syn` crate to parse valid code into an abstract syntax tree (AST).
 Among other benefits this prevents it being fooled by code embedded in comments or string literals, which is the curse of regular expressions and string parsing. `thag_rs` then uses the `syn` visitor mechanism to traverse the AST to identify dependencies in the code so as to generate a `Cargo.toml`.
 It filters these to remove duplicates and false positives such as built-in Rust crates, renamed crates and local modules.

 Well-formedness is determined by counting any occurrences of a `main` function in the AST.
-The lack of a `fn main` signifies a snippet or expression, whereas more than one `fn main` may be valid but must be actively flagged as such by the user with the `--multimain (-m)` option.
+The lack of a `fn main` signifies a snippet or expression, whereas more than one `fn main` is sometimes valid but must be actively flagged as such by the user with the `--multimain (-m)` option.

 If your code does not successfully parse into an AST because of a coding error, `thag_rs` will fall back to using source code analysis to prepare your code for the Rust compiler, which can then show you error messages to help you find the issues.